bfeitknecht/vault/vault/sem2/AuW/UE/pg/bf/AuW-pg06-bf.md

 - The divide step correctly partitions the problem.
 - The merge step is proven to be correct in part (a).

-Thus, the divide-and-conquer algorithm correctly computes the convex hull in$O(n \log n)$time.
+Thus, the divide-and-conquer algorithm correctly computes the convex hull in $O(n \log n)$ time.